adowlin/shoutout-generator/README.md

 [View the deployed site here](https://adowlin.github.io/shoutout-generator/)

-Shoutout! is a site where users can generate wholesome, supportive shoutout messages - either for some personal encouragement, or to share a message of encourgement with someone else.This project was created as part of the [2021 SheSharp Hackathon](https://www.shesharp.co/2021-hackathon).<br>
+Shoutout! is a site where users can generate wholesome, supportive shoutout messages - either for some personal encouragement, or to share a message of encourgement with someone else.
+This project was created as part of the [2021 SheSharp Hackathon](https://www.shesharp.co/2021-hackathon).<br>

 [<img src="/source/images/shoutout-mockup.png" alt="responsive site mockup">](https://adowlin.github.io/shoutout-generator/)